Quick Answer

 01 How much does Snowflake cost?

 Snowflake uses consumption-based pricing where you pay per credit used.
-On-demand credit costs range from approximately $2 for Standard edition to $4 for Business Critical edition.
-Pre-purchased annual capacity contracts offer 15-40% discounts, lowering credits to $1.50-$2.50 each.
+On-demand credit costs are approximately $2/credit for Standard, $3/credit for Enterprise, and $4/credit for Business Critical edition.
+Storage is billed separately at ~$23/TB/month.
+Pre-purchased annual capacity contracts offer 15-40% discounts on credit costs.

 02 How much does a Snowflake credit cost?

-A Snowflake credit costs $2 to $4 on-demand depending on your edition (Standard, Enterprise, or Business Critical) and cloud provider region.
+A Snowflake credit costs ~$2 (Standard), ~$3 (Enterprise), or ~$4 (Business Critical) on-demand, varying by cloud provider and region.
 With annual capacity commitments, credits drop to $1.50-$2.50 each.
-An X-Small warehouse consumes 1 credit per hour, while larger warehouses consume up to 128 credits per hour.
+An X-Small warehouse consumes 1 credit per hour, Small consumes 2, Medium consumes 4, Large consumes 8, and sizes scale up to 6X-Large at 512 credits per hour.

 03 Does Snowflake have a free tier?

 Snowflake offers a free trial with $400 in credits for new accounts, but does not have a permanent free tier.
 Once your trial credits are exhausted, you must purchase a plan.
-The minimum capacity contract is $25,000 annually, though on-demand pay-as-you-go is available with no minimum commitment.
+On-demand pay-as-you-go is available with no minimum commitment, or you can sign an annual capacity contract (minimum $25,000/year) for discounted credit rates.

 04 How does Snowflake billing work?

-Snowflake bills separately for compute (credits), storage (per TB/month), and data transfer (per GB egressed).
-Compute is billed per-second with a 60-second minimum each time a warehouse starts.
-Storage costs approximately $23/TB/month on-demand.
-You can choose between on-demand pricing or pre-purchased capacity contracts for lower rates.
+Snowflake bills separately for three components: compute (credits consumed by virtual warehouses), storage (~$23/TB/month on-demand for compressed data), and data transfer (per GB egressed between regions or clouds).
+Compute is billed per-second with a 60-second minimum each time a warehouse resumes.
+You can choose between on-demand pricing or pre-purchased capacity contracts for lower per-credit rates.

 05 What is cheaper, Snowflake Standard or Enterprise?